hericklima22/CarlosZoft/README.md

 <img align="right" alt="GIF" height="120px" src="https://media.giphy.com/media/fhAwk4DnqNgw8/giphy.gif"/>

 -  Software Engineering student at University of Brasilia.
--  I’m studying on web development technologies like JavaScript/TypeScript/C++, Algorithms, Node and React.
+-  I’m studying on web development technologies like JavaScript/TypeScript, Node and React.
--  I’m currently learning about Backend, Frontend and Algorithms.
+-  I’m currently learning about Backend, Frontend and Algorithms with C++.
 -  Future Goals: Contribute more to the community and learn more about new technologies that arise.